Mykol71/ostools-1.17/README.md

 about
 -----
-This script/repo hopefully address a few issues.
+This script/repo hopefully improve a few areas.
   - Convert from perl to a much simpler to mainting bash env for config management.
   - Handle the repetative coding, like logging, allowing the supporting scripts to just make changes.
   - Keep a central repo of methods to make changes that will promote everyone using the same method.